thegworld/gtx-browser/chrome/browser/ui/cocoa/screentime/README.md

 view tree in such a way that it covers the web contents.
 The NSView becomes opaque when screen time for that tab or website has been used up.

-The public interface to ScreenTime within Chromium is the `screentime::TabHelper` class, which is a [TabHelper](../../../../../docs/tab_helpers.md) that binds an STWebpageController to a WebContents.
+The public interface to ScreenTime within GTx Browser is the `screentime::TabHelper` class, which is a [TabHelper](../../../../../docs/tab_helpers.md) that binds an STWebpageController to a WebContents.